 In simple terms, diabetes is a chronic condition in which our body is not able to utilize (or produce) the vital hormone, insulin.
 This ultimately results in impaired metabolism of carbohydrates and a disturbing level of glucose in our system, often leading to either a high or low sugar level.

 Diabetes in India

-As per a recent research by Pascal et al in 2018, diabetes prevalence is high in middle and old age across India, with a crude prevalence of 7.5%.
-High blood sugar level in younger population is a matter of real concern.
+As per recent research by Pascal et al in 2018, diabetes prevalence is high in middle and old age across India, with a crude prevalence of 7.5%.
+The high blood sugar level in the younger population is a matter of real concern.